 Data protection is everywhere nowadays.
-Ever since the introduction of the GDPR and the global craze around it, new laws are popping up around the world.
+Ever since the introduction of the GDPR and the global craze around it, new laws have been popping up worldwide.

 We will reflect on this while comparing the GDPR with CCPA.